Kontent-ai-Learn/kontent-ai-learn-web/README.md

 * `AUTH0_LOGOUT_URL` - Relative URL the user is redirected to after logging out
 * `AUTH0_DOMAIN` - Auth0 authentication domain
 * `baseURL` - URL of the current environment (for example, http://localhost:3000) (used for webhooks pooling)
-* `KC.ProjectId` - Kentico Kontent project ID
+* `KC.ProjectId` - Kontent.ai project ID
 * One of the following:
-  * `KC.PreviewApiKey` - Kentico Kontent preview API key (set this key to retrieve preview content from Kentico Kontent)
+  * `KC.PreviewApiKey` - Kontent.ai preview API key (set this key to retrieve preview content from Kontent.ai)
-  * `KC.SecuredApiKey` - Kentico Kontent secured API key (set this key to retrieve published content from Kentico Kontent)
+  * `KC.SecuredApiKey` - Kontent.ai secured API key (set this key to retrieve published content from Kontent.ai)

 #### Optional environment variables